Last updated: 18 January 2018, 15:33

 255 Squadron in Works of Art

-The following paintings and drawings illustrate night operations impossible to photograph at the time.
+The following two paintings illustrate night operations impossible to photograph at the time.
 A huge "thank you" is due to the artist David Bloomfield for his work on these images.

 Attack on an oil barge carrying vital war supplies from the Romanian oilfields.